Chinmay26/Multi-Viewpoint-Image-generation/README.md

 # Multi-Viewpoint-Image-generation
-Given input view points, create 2D object images in a different viewpoint
+Given input view points, create 2D object images in a different viewpoint.
+This is WIP.